“Mother and Child Reunion”

-Not that we’re completely free of tension anyways.
+That’s not to say that we’re completely free of tension in the first place.
 Tony Soprano spends the episode in a very agitated state, mostly due to his sister, Janice, being back in town.
 As a result, Tony lashes out at anyone who comes near, with some particularly harsh (and hilarious) put-downs directed at Uncle Junior’s obese assistant, Bobby Baccalieri.
 In turn, “Do Not Resuscitate” is a very funny episode — it had me laughing my ass off.

 It’s also very much a “nothing happens” episode.
 The Sopranos is a series that has absolutely mastered this unique approach, a rare skill which only Mad Men can compare.
 Both shows have an uncanny ability to craft elegant and richly-textured episodes that, on the surface, appear to be completely plotless.
 Don Draper goes to an awards ceremony.
 Chris Moltisanti takes an acting class.
 An impossibly simple story turned into pure gold.

 In “Do Not Resuscitate,” Tony must bust up a labor dispute at a construction site involving black, anti-union picketers.
 It’s a quick fix: he sends some thugs to brutally beat them.
 Even though it nearly results in a race riot, the organizer of the protest, Rev. James, is actually colluding with Tony in order to profit from the whole ordeal.
 It’s another cynical lesson from series creator David Chase — everybody’s a piece of shit.

 Meanwhile, in true “nothing happens” fashion, Janice tries to bond with her mother by visiting her at the hospital.
 Nevertheless, Janice’s compassion is mostly just a front so she can move into Livia’s house.
 In the end, she’s just as selfish as the rest of the Sopranos, including Livia herself — everyone’s a sociopath.